Of Commerce, Counsel & the Coin

 On 17 January 1961, three days before he handed the country to a younger man, President Dwight Eisenhower spoke from the Oval Office and offered a sentence that has outlived almost everything else uttered in that room: “In the councils of government, we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military-industrial complex.”

-The general had the receipts.
-His own administration had supervised the 1953 removal of Mohammad Mossadegh from Iran on behalf of Anglo-Iranian Oil, the firm that would later, with a perfect sense of theatre, rebrand itself as BP.
-It had supervised the 1954 ousting of Jacobo Árbenz in Guatemala on behalf of the United Fruit Company.
-Allen Dulles ran the CIA.
-His brother John Foster Dulles ran the State Department.
-Both gentlemen had family legal ties to the firms whose ledgers the operations enriched.
-The post-war national-security apparatus, conceived as a wartime mobilisation, had completed its quiet transition into a structural interest group.
+He was reporting, it should be remembered, on his own house.
+His administration had supervised the 1953 removal of Mohammad Mossadegh from Iran on behalf of Anglo-Iranian Oil, the firm that would later, with a perfect sense of theatre, rebrand itself as BP, and the 1954 ousting of Jacobo Árbenz in Guatemala on behalf of the United Fruit Company.
+Allen Dulles ran the CIA while his brother John Foster Dulles ran the State Department, and both gentlemen had family legal ties to the firms whose ledgers the operations enriched.
+The post-war national-security apparatus, conceived as a wartime mobilisation, had settled, without ever announcing it, into the position of a structural interest group.

 The complex thus named has only enlarged.
 To the arms manufacturers and their congressional patrons must now be added the intelligence agencies themselves: the CIA, Mossad, MI6, and the broader Five Eyes architecture, which together draw Pentagon-scale budgets and generate, with reliable timing, the operational pretexts for the spending of yet larger ones.
-The dollar is, in this reading, not merely the world's reserve currency.
-It is the collateral on a vast network of guns, payable on demand, in fear.
+In this reading the dollar does double duty, serving on its face as the world’s reserve currency and, underneath, as the collateral on a vast network of guns, payable on demand, in fear.

 The cannon, in chronology